Translating between implicit and explicit versions of proof

 For all three pairings, predicates are given in triads of elaboration, elaboration and checking of the new certificate, and elaboration and reporting.
 The decomposition in steps is geared towards producing accurate measurements, from which exact checking times can be derived.
 This approach has two practical advantages.
 First, experiments can be carried out from a single λProlog program, without exporting and importing intermediate results.
 Second, it circumvents certain limitations in Teyjus; as a result, a direct comparison with other implementations, like ELPI, is possible.

-predicates work without any further additions.
+The check_* and elab_to_* predicates work without any further additions.

 Reporting predicates rely on auxiliary operations on user-defined atom and term